Animal safety in emergencies

 Events such as fire, storms and flooding can result in separation between animals and their owners, and possibly injury or death.

-Planning for emergencies
+Planning considerations for animals

 - Insure your animals

-Getting assistance for injured animals (post emergency)
+Assistance for injured animals

 Services provided to farmers and producers by AAS after an emergency can include:

-- assessing burnt/injured livestock
+- inspecting and assessing burnt/injured livestock

 - advising on how to access veterinary services